Back to Research

 The estimated year-over-year change is +0.5 points, reflecting incremental progress in infrastructure and human capital, partially offset by governance stagnation and external headwinds.

-Key strengths: Governance & Institutions, Social Inclusion, Economic Resilience.
+Key strengths: Governance & Institutions, Social Inclusion, Infrastructure & Connectivity.

 Key weaknesses: Environmental Sustainability, External Resilience, Industrial Diversification.